andrew1007/mrfa-demo/article/part1.md

 };
 ```

-It is telling about useless rerenders when inspecting the flame graph, On checkbox select and selecting new filter conditions, a rerender of the entire table occurs.
+Inspecting the flame graph reveals useless rerenders.
+On checkbox select and selecting new filter conditions, a rerender of the entire table occurs.
 When inspecting the props that are passed from `App` down to `Table`, it is fundamentally impossible to ever suppress rerenders; even if `Table` is wrapped in a `React.memo`. `getFilteredRows()`, `handleCellEdit`, `toggleCheckChange`, and `toggleCheckAll` fail reference equality on every render cycle.

 ![performance of click all checkbox using unoptimized app](../images/local-state-dev-tool.png)

-Technically, this could be solved with `useCallback` and `useMemo`.
-But these should be avoided as often as possible.
+Technically, `useCallback` and `useMemo` could be used to retain reference equality.
+But these should be avoided.
 They are brittle to use and must be vigilantly maintained.
-These hooks rely on a dependency array, which is susceptible to ineffective memoization and/or retaining stale values.
+These hooks rely on a dependency array, which is susceptible to ineffective memoization and/or stale values.
 Liberal use of them inevitably become liabilities in large applications.
 All of these issues and considerations are a non-issue if a different data management design pattern is used.
 It starts by managing data outside of the component hierarchy: the Context API.

 ## Performant Context

 The guiding principle of fast components is the minimization of UI relying on other UI for data.
-The more data is passed from parent to child, the harder it is to optimize.
-In order to directly pass data to the components that need it, the context API is needed.
+Optimizing becomes harder when more data is passed from parent to child.
+Circumventing data-passing from parent to child requires the context API.

 Context is widely regarded as slow; with claims that it does not scale.
 This is a half-truth.
 Context is not intrinsically slow.
 What is slow is the downstream consequence of its usage in a React component. [`useContext`](https://react.dev/reference/react/useContext) triggers a rerender every context data updates.
 In reality, the perception of context "being slow" is a commentary on the slowness of the reconciliation algorithm.

 This performance critique is based on the most common design pattern, which is calling `useContext` directly inside the UI component that needs the data.
 The key phrase is "UI component".
-Of course, `useContext` must be called in a component; but `useContext` can be called in a component that has no HTML in it.
+Of course, `useContext` must be called in a component.
+But `useContext` can be called in a component that has no HTML in it.

 Here is a basic state management library that can be used to suppress rerenders.
 It is a scalable implementation that works in applications of any size.
 It leverages the following concepts: